 - muscle and joint pain (ankles, knees, elbows)

-- rash on your arms and legs, severe itching, peeling of skin
+- rash on your arms and legs, severe itching, your skin peeling

 - nausea (feeling sick) or vomiting (being sick).

 Dengue fever is sometimes described as being similar to a severe flu-like illness, and may also be referred to as ‘breakbone fever’ because of the severe muscle and joint pain.
 Generally, younger children and those with their first dengue infection have a milder illness than older children and adults.